 - A set routine is used by children and providers as part of their internal clocks.

 - It is used as a way of keeping time.

 - It helps them to be assured of what will happen next.

 - Everyone moves through the day more smoothly when they know what to expect next.
 They are much calmer and their behavior reflects this.
-However make sure that your routine allows some flexibility for unexpected events.
+However, make sure that your routine allows some flexibility for unexpected events.

 - Mealtimes are an essential part of the day.
 Regular meals and snacks are essential for the children.
 Eating times should come about 3 to 3 ½ hours apart.
-If children have to go for longer periods of time between eating they can become cranky or exhibit out of control behavior.
+If children have to go for longer periods of time between eating they can become cranky or exhibit out-of-control behavior.

-- Rest times are extremely important for the children.
+- Rest times are extremely important for children.
 Rest times allow the children a chance to slow down during the day.
 Not all children may actually sleep, but everyone can use a “quiet” time.
 You have an opportunity to have a “breather” during nap time as well.
 You must remain awake and alert but could have an opportunity to put your feet up or prepare an activity for the children.
 Activities are the meat of the day.